- What is Disney+?

 And if we throw international services into the mix, like BBC iPlayer and Hotstar, then we have ourselves a good old Royal Rumble.

 But before the global expansion, Disney+ will launch in selected countries like the USA, Canada, and the Netherlands.
 Then on November 19, it will roll out in Australia and New Zealand.
 The rest of the world will have to wait up to two years before they can subscribe to the channel.
 Or do they?
+With the help of VPN, you can access Disney+ from anywhere in the world.

 - Introducing Disney+